gwaldron/osgearth/docs/source/developer/maps.rst

         map->addLayer(layer);
     }

-    // Add an elevationlayer (SRTM from a local GeoTiff file) {
+    // Add an elevation layer (SRTM from a local GeoTiff file) {
         GDALElevationLayer* layer = new GDALElevationLayer();
         layer->setName("SRTM");